IbrahimSobh/llms/README.md

 🏔️ [Chat with Open Large Language Models](https://chat.lmsys.org/)

-- **Vicuna**: a chat assistant fine-tuned from LLaMA on user-shared conversations by LMSYS	WizardLM: an instruction-following LLM using evol-instruct by Microsoft
+- **Vicuna**: a chat assistant fine-tuned from LLaMA on user-shared conversations by LMSYS
+- **WizardLM**: an instruction-following LLM using evol-instruct by Microsoft
 - **Guanaco**: a model fine-tuned with QLoRA by UW
 - **MPT-Chat**: a chatbot fine-tuned from MPT-7B by MosaicML
 - **Koala**: a dialogue model for academic research by BAIR